AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 topological tunnels are formed everywhere, whose dimensions and

-), there will be quantum fluctuations of electric field intensity
+there will be quantum fluctuations of electric field intensity of

-/ L 2 , so that the total field strength flow
+so that the total field strength flow indicating the effective

-is an order of magnitude greater than the bounty elementary
+particles, because it is an order of magnitude larger than

-charge e and not quantized.
-The energy density E 2
+the elementary quantum of charge e and is not quantized.
+The energy density

 about 9 orders of magnitude more than the maximum energy